 We’ll take a look at temperament, care and exercise requirements, as well as what you can expect in terms of size, health and lifespan.

-Labradors and Border Collies are both active, intelligent and loving breeds of dog.
-So it’s hardly surprising that plenty of people are considering a cross between the two.
+Labradors and Border Collies are both active, intelligent and loving dogs.
+So it’s hardly a surprise that plenty of people consider a cross between the two.

 If you want a mixed breed that incorporates two of the most traditional canines, then a Borador or Border Collie Lab mix may be right for you.